alimokh91/IMPACT_Test/debug/README.md

 +  end do
 ```

-into impact.f90 under "INCLUDE 'mpif.h'" (a seperate impact_debugger.f90 should be created for this).
+into impact.f90 under "INCLUDE 'mpif.h'" - this was realized in impact_debugger.f90.
 All kalman module subroutine calls are currently commented out as they are causing memory errors.
 In targets.mk make sure you are using the flags "-O0 -g".

+## How to use it

 Run